A Southern Portuguese Escape

 This morning we spend time exploring Villa Viçosa, where everything bar the citrus trees seems to be made of marble.
 Stretching alongside the vast main square is the finest example of a marble façade.
 It belongs to the Royal Palace, home to the Bragança dynasty and the birthplace of Catherine of Bragança, queen-consort of Charles II of England and initiator of the British trend for drinking tea.
 This afternoon is free to enjoy the pousada’s facilities.

-Day 6 Vila Viçosa - Beja
+Vila Viçosa - Beja

 Our journey takes us south today to Reguengos de Monsaraz.
 Nestled amongst the beautiful plains of Alentejo, this town’s list of cherished crafts includes traditionally made pottery, blankets and wine of great quality.
-After time to enjoy the town, our journey continues to Beja, and the Pousada de Beja (4T), where we stay for two nights.
+After time to enjoy the town, our journey continues to Beja, and the Pousada de Beja (4-star), where we stay for two nights.

-An included excursion will take you to Évora, a beautifully preserved Roman town with intriguing sites including the Diana Temple, the best preserved Roman structure on the Iberian Peninsula, and a picturesque town square where the Spanish Inquisition took its gruesome toll.
+An included excursion takes us to Évora, a beautifully preserved Roman town with intriguing sites including the Diana Temple, the best preserved Roman structure on the Iberian Peninsula, and a picturesque town square where the Spanish Inquisition took its gruesome toll.
 For the remainder of the day, you may wish to explore this beautiful region independently.
 Quaint Beja has some enchanting sights within its walled centre.
 The Franciscan convent is lavishly decorated and the setting of a romance between a nun and a French soldier inscribed in ‘Letters of a Portuguese Nun’.
 A climb up to the Torre de Menagem (the Keep) of the Castle, the town’s marble landmark, is worth the effort for beautiful views and old tales of combat.

-Day 8 Beja - Estoi
+Beja - Estoi

-After breakfast we start our journey to the Algarve, taking time to explore Mértola & Vila Real Santo Antonio on our way.
+After breakfast we start our journey to the Algarve, taking time to explore Mértola and Vila Real Santo Antonio on our way.
 Sitting atop a rocky promontory, Mértola’s small castle looks imposingly over the white-washed buildings of this medieval town that creep down to the banks of the Guadiana and Oeiras rivers.
 At the mouth of Rio Guadiana, where Spain and Portugal divide, is Vila Real Santo Antonio.
 This small Phoenician fishing port has continued to thrive within the fishing industries.
-Our day is completed with our journey to Estoi and the Pousada de Estoi (4T), where we spend our last two nights.
+Our day is completed with our journey to Estoi and the Pousada de Estoi (4-star), where we spend our last two nights.

 Spend today enjoying Estoi’s charm.
 Stroll along cobbled streets and you may find many fine merchants houses for gazing and restaurants for grazing.
 The Milreu Roman ruins tell of the first ten centuries of the town’s existence.
 Alternatively, take an optional excursion to the charming historical town of Lagos and the picturesque fishing village of Sagres.
 Lagos’ history is strongly linked with the seas, as a centre for the European slave trade and the town from which Henry the Navigator left in 1415 to start the Portuguese Age of Discovery.
 Continue to Sagres on the very western edge of Europe.
 A little way out of the city, you’ll find Fortaleza de Sagres where Henry the Navigator is said to have established the first ever sailing school.

-Day 10 Faro - London
+Day 10 Estoi - Faro - UK